MichelDucartier/ada-jekyll/index.md

 Our quest unravels the tales within the CMU Movie Summary Corpus—more than 42,000 narratives waiting to spill their secrets.
 We're mining deeper, armed with IMDb's vast archives and TvTropes' rich insights, to bring new dimensions to the personas we explore.

-We're detectives in the green room, deciphering the code of emotions, mapping out the habitual haunts of actors, and spotlighting the bold jumps into the abyss of the unplayed.
+We're on a mission to spot these comfort zones.
+It's a bit like movie detective work.
+Do actors reinvent themselves, or do they find a niche and nestle in?
 We're zooming in on patterns, crunching numbers, and charting the emotional pulse of plots, all while peeking behind the casting curtain.
 Are there hidden patterns in who gets to play the hero, the villain, the heartbreaker?

 Join us on this exclusive backstage pass as we lift the velvet curtains on the data.
 Together, we'll navigate through this lattice of information to perhaps capture the essence of cinema—a blend of the uncharted and the classic, the heartbeat of the screen.